 You can eat and drink and take your medicines as normal.

-This normally takes place in an outpatient clinic.
+A nasendoscopy usually takes place in an outpatient clinic.
+It lasts only a few minutes.
 You will be awake and able to speak to the doctor.

 After your test